Micro-SaaS Marketing Playbook: From Zero to 1,000 Users

 "I hit $1M ARR in 117 days from a single tweet to my 16 followers." — Yaser, Chatbase

-Yaser started with 16 Twitter followers.
-His first tweet about Chatbase went viral, reaching $1 million ARR in 117 days.
+Building in public on Twitter/X drives users by turning your development journey into marketing content that attracts followers, builds trust, and converts them into customers.
+Yaser started with 16 Twitter followers and his first tweet about Chatbase went viral, reaching $1 million ARR in 117 days.
 Marc Lou built multiple $100K+ products by treating every feature as a mini-launch.
-CJ grew CodeGuide to $42K/month using "tutorial marketing."

 The Building in Public Framework